 What 4k TVs Support HDR?

-Not all of them, unfortunately.
-However, newer 4k TVs have started supporting HDR in greater numbers.
+Not all 4k UHD TVs support HDR.
+However, most newer 4k TVs are being manufactured with support for at least two HDR formats.
 When researching be sure to look for “HDR” in the product title and in the product description.
 The three types of HDR found in 4k TVs include Dolby Vision, HDR10/HDR10+, and HLG.
+HLG is typically paired with either Dolby Vision or HDR10.

 Mobile Devices with HDR